 Regarding First Communion and Confirmation masses, please note that if due to previous commitments or health concerns, a person cannot attend these masses to receive a Sacrament, we will make other arrangements for them over the summer.
 We are trying to remain flexible in the midst of changing circumstances.

-The adoration chapel will open on Monday, May 25th for prayer.
+The adoration chapel remains open for prayer.
 Only two people may be in the chapel at one time, and those who are registered and committed adorers will have priority for their designated hour.
 Adorers are encouraged to wear masks and to wipe down the prie dieu and pew after their hour with the disinfectant provided.

 If a person wishes to pray before the Blessed Sacrament and the chapel is full, please go into the Church to pray between the hours of 7:00 a.m. and 4:00 p.m. daily, observing the social distancing guidelines already mentioned.